keawade/keawade.github.io/src/posts/2019-12-11-Development_Environment_Opinions.md

 [https://www.gnu.org/software/coreutils/coreutils.html](https://www.gnu.org/software/coreutils/coreutils.html)

 The `coreutils` brew formulae contains GNU file, shell, and text utilities.
-The default utils provided by macOS have some shortcomings and idiosycracies that don't exist in the canoncial GNU utilities.
+The default utils provided by macOS have some shortcomings and idiosyncrasies that don't exist in the canonical GNU utilities.

 ```shell
 # Install coreutils